The Vermont Statutes Online

 § 8005a.
 Standard Offer Program

 (a) Establishment.
 A Standard Offer Program is established.
-To achieve the goals of section 8001 of this title, the Board shall issue standard offers for renewable energy plants that meet the eligibility requirements of this section.
-The Board shall implement these standard offers by rule, order, or contract and shall appoint a Standard Offer Facilitator to assist in this implementation.
-For the purpose of this section, the Board and the Standard Offer Facilitator constitute instrumentalities of the State.
+To achieve the goals of section 8001 of this title, the Commission shall issue standard offers for renewable energy plants that meet the eligibility requirements of this section.
+The Commission shall implement these standard offers by rule, order, or contract and shall appoint a Standard Offer Facilitator to assist in this implementation.
+For the purpose of this section, the Commission and the Standard Offer Facilitator constitute instrumentalities of the State.

 (b) Eligibility.
 To be eligible for a standard offer under this section, a plant must constitute a qualifying small power production facility under 16 U.S.C. § 796(17)(C) and 18 C.F.R. part 292, must not be a net metering system under section 219a of this title, and must be a new standard offer plant.
 In this section, "new standard offer plant" means a renewable energy plant that is located in Vermont, that has a plant capacity of 2.2 MW or less, and that is commissioned on or after September 30, 2009.

 (c) Cumulative capacity.
-In accordance with this subsection, the Board shall issue standard offers to new standard offer plants until a cumulative plant capacity amount of 127.5 MW is reached.
+In accordance with this subsection, the Commission shall issue standard offers to new standard offer plants until a cumulative plant capacity amount of 127.5 MW is reached.

 (A) Annual amounts.
 The amount of the annual increase shall be five MW for the three years commencing April 1, 2013, 7.5 MW for the three years commencing April 1, 2016, and 10 MW commencing April 1, 2019.